 Cancer breakthrough as doctors celebrate new ‘wonder drug’

-The new drug cuts of the tumour’s foos supply and could be used to treat mesothelioma
+The new drug cuts of the tumour’s food supply and could be used to treat mesothelioma

 Scientists have welcomed a “truly wonderful” new drug for a hard-to-treat and aggressive form of cancer.